 The Nutanix platform currently uses a replication factor (RF) to ensure data redundancy and availability in the case of a node or disk failure.
 As explained in the Architectural Design section, OpLog acts as a staging area to absorb incoming writes onto a low-latency SSD tier.
-Upon being written to the local OpLog the data is synchronously replicated to another Nutanix CVM’s OpLog before being acknowledged (Ack) as a successful write to the host.
+Upon being written to the local OpLog the data is synchronously replicated to another one or two Nutanix CVM’s OpLog (dependent on RF) before being acknowledged (Ack) as a successful write to the host.
 This ensures that the data exists in at least two independent locations and is fault tolerant.
 All nodes participate in OpLog replication to eliminate any “hot nodes” and ensuring linear performance at scale.

 Data is then asynchronously drained to the extent store where the RF is implicitly maintained.
 In the case of a node or disk failure the data is then re-replicated among all nodes in the cluster to maintain the RF.

 Below we show an example of what this logically looks like: